 Making incredible comparison pages has never been easier.
 Using Lasso, you can easily make awesome product grids that convert like crazy.
 They look like this:

 Tired of using 3-4 plugins to manage your affiliate links?
 Lasso is THE all-in-one WordPress plugin made for affiliate marketers.

 We created a practical, step-by-step approach to creating effective product reviews so you can generate more affiliate income.

-If you want to create incredible versus pages using grids like this, try Lasso on your site for free.
+If you want to create incredible versus pages using grids like this, try Lasso for free.

 Quickbooks vs. Quicken: What’s the Difference? from Investopedia.

 Managing the affiliate program at Lasso, I’ve seen a lot of different affiliate marketing strategies.
 One thing I’ve noticed is that resource pages convert exceptionally well.

 It makes sense.
 If you’ve built an audience, it’s because they trust you as an authority in your niche.
 So, they want to see what products you deem “essential.”